 We are working with a number of local community-based groups to ensure we are able to reach all corners of North Salem.
-Our partners include the Ruth Keeler Memorial Library, North Salem Conservation Advisory Council, North Salem Improvement Society and North Salem Community Gardens as well as our very own NSOLF Preserves.
+Some of our partners include the Ruth Keeler Memorial Library, North Salem Conservation Advisory Council, North Salem Improvement Society and North Salem Community Gardens as well as our very own NSOLF Preserves.

 Please join us in our endeavor to attract bees, butterflies, birds and insects by planting native plants on your property.
 It can be as small as a container garden or as big as a meadow.
-If you would like to be a part of the Pollinator Pathway, please take the pledge.
-We will host several presentations throughout the year that will help keep you on track.
+If you would like to be a part of the Pollinator Pathway, please email firstname.lastname@example.org.

 North Salem Open Land Foundation